mumoshu/helm-x/README.md

 # Helm X Plugin

+> NOTE: The most important part of this plugin, "chartification" that turns a set of Kubernetes manifests or a kustomization into a temporary chart, is extracted to https://github.com/variantdev/chartify and maintained there.
+PTAL!

 No more "Kustomize vs Helm".

 `helm-x` makes `helm` better integrate with vanilla Kubernetes manifests, [kustomize](https://kustomize.io/), and manual sidecar injections.